How to Fix SQL Database Stuck in Recovery Mode

-Learn how to resolve a SQL database stuck in recovery mode.
-Discover why databases become stuck, the phases of recovery, and methods to restore consistency.
+Learn how to resolve an SQL database stuck in recovery mode.
+Discover phases of SQL database recovery, reasons that may cause the issue, and ways to bring it back to a consistent state.

 Join the DZone community and get the full member experience.

 After restarting SQL Server, the database moves to “In Recovery” mode.
-You may also see the DB in recovery state on its startup or when restoring it from backup.
+You may also see the SQL Server database in recovery state on its startup or when restoring it from backup.

 Figure 1- SQL Database "In Recovery" Mode

-The database 'recovering' state means that the database performs a recovery process and will automatically come online once the process is complete.
+The database "recovering" state means that the database performs a recovery process and will automatically come online once the process is complete.
 However, you may experience that the recovery is slow, and the database is stuck in a recovery state.
-Your DB might still be under recovery state, as SQL databases undergo three phases of recovery, which can take time depending on your database files' size.
+Your DB might still be in recovery state, as SQL databases undergo three phases of recovery, which can take time depending on your database files' size.

 Usually, when the database is not shut down properly on SQL Server restart, it undergoes crash recovery, ensuring that the DB remains consistent.
 There are three phases of recovery that an SQL DB needs to go through: